Symplectic, Poisson, and contact geometry on scattering manifolds: Scattering symplectic geometry

+We have satisfied the conditions of Lemma \ref{AMoser}, and thus we have $\phi$ such that $\phi^\ast \omega = \omega_0$.
+However, as explained in the proof of Proposition \ref{scdarboux}, the scattering tangent bundle has the special quality that the vector field $v_t$, which we integrate to construct $\phi$, additionally satisfies $v_t|_Z=0$.
+Thus $\phi$ covers the identity on $Z$. \end{proof}

 In the previous two results, we wrote a scattering-symplectic form in a standard way by assuming that $\omega$ fixed a contact structure on $Z$.
-In general a scattering-symplectomorphism will induce a contactomorphism rather than merely fix the contact structure. \begin{proposition} If there exists a scattering-symplectomorphism then $\Phi|_{Z_1}:Z_1\to Z_2$ is a contactomorphism between the contact structures induced by $\omega_1$ and $\omega_2$ respectively. \end{proposition}
+In general a scattering-symplectomorphism will induce a contactomorphism rather than merely fix the contact structure. \begin{proposition} If there exists a scattering-symplectomorphism